southsidedean/using-kubectl-generate-yaml-manifests/README.md

 You should see `namespace/imperative created`.

-Try it again.
+Try creating your Pod again.
 Create the `nginx-pod` imperatively:
 ```bash
 kubectl run nginx-pod --image nginx:latest --namespace imperative --port=80
 ```